 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to your national health agency.

-- Have your child drink 4 to 8 cups (1 to 2 liters) of fluid per day unless the doctor has told you something else.
+- Drink 4 to 8 cups (1 to 2 liters) of fluid per day unless your doctor has told you something else.

-- Tell your child’s doctor if your child throws up within 2 hours of taking an oral dose.
-Dose may need to be repeated.
+- Tell your doctor if you throw up within 2 hours of taking the oral drug.
+The dose may need to be repeated.

 - This drug is given as a shot into a vein.

 - Call your doctor to find out what to do.

 - Store in a dry place.
 Do not store in a bathroom.

 - If you need to store this drug at home, talk with your doctor, nurse, or pharmacist about how to store it.